stripe2933/mdspan_formatter/README.md

 For use formatter, copy [the header file](https://github.com/stripe2933/mdspan_formatter/blob/main/include/mdspan_formatter.hpp).
 You can use the library as header only file.

 If you want to build the test, download the repository and build CMake project.
-Note that Google Test and Kokkos mdspan library should be found using
+Note that Google Test, fmt and Kokkos mdspan library should be found using
 `find_package` command.

-## TODO

-- Support `layout_left` policy.
-- More test.